-- a A matter personal to a member of staff that is being considered by a meeting of the Personnel Committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Chairman of the Parish Council of any staff absence or, if he is not available to a member of the Personnel Committee. - The Chairman of Personnel Committee shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Proper Officer.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Personnel Committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the Chairman of the Personnel Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Personel Committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Proper Officer relates to the Chairman of the Personnel Committee this shall be communicated to another member of the Committee, which shall be reported back and progressed by resolution of the Committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- a A matter personal to a member of staff that is being considered by a meeting of Council OR [the () committee] OR [the () sub-committee] is subject to standing order 11. - Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of the Council OR the () sub-committee] or, if they are not available, the vice-chair of the Council committee] OR [the () sub-committee] of absence occasioned by illness or other reason and that person shall report such absence to the Council committee] OR [the () sub-committee] at its next meeting. - c The chair of the Council committee] OR [the () sub-committee] or in their absence, the vice-chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of the member of staff'.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Council committee] OR [the () sub-committee]. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chair of the Council committee] OR [the () sub-committee] or in their absence, the vice-chair of the Council committee] OR [the () sub-committee] in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Council) committee] OR [the () sub-committee]. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the member of staff' relates to the chair or vice-chair of the Council) committee] OR [the () sub-committee], this shall be communicated to another member of the Council) committee] OR [the () sub-committee], which shall be reported back and progressed by resolution of the Council) committee] OR [the () sub-committee]. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).